magnusdv/pedmut/README.md

 -   "proportional" : Mutation probabilities are proportional to the target allele frequencies.
 Parameters: `rate`, `afreq`.
 -   "random" : This produces a matrix of random numbers, each row normalised to have sum 1.
 Parameters: `seed`.
 -   "custom" : Allows any valid mutation matrix to be provided by the user.
 Parameters: `matrix`.
+-   "trivial" : Diagonal mutation matrix with 1 on the diagonal.
+-   "stepwise" : Mutation rates depend on whether transitions are within the same group or not, i.e., between integer alleles (like '17') and microvariants (like '17.1').
+Mutations also depend on the size of the mutation as modelled by the parameter 'range', the relative probability of mutating n+1 steps versus mutating n steps.

 For example, the following creates a 3\*3 mutation matrix under the "equal" model: